overlookinfra/pmc_miller/README.md

 The data object returned is an array of PmcMiller::DataPoint objects.
-These objects are a struct consisting of the `Time` and value of the data point for the key that was use for the lookup.
+These objects are a struct consisting of the `Time` and value of the data point for the key that was used for the lookup.
 From our previous example, the Data object would appear as follows.

 ```ruby